ThreeMangoTrees/LetUsCode/README.md

 ### Tree
 * Problem 1 - Create a binary tree.
 Also write inorder traversal for the tree.
 * Problem 2 - Use the same binary tree in the previous question.
 Write pre-order and post-order traversal for the tree.
 * Problem 3 - Create a Binary Search Tree (BST).
 Write in-order, pre-order and post-order traversal for it.
 Check which traversal outputs the nodes in ascending order.
+* Problem 4 - Create 2 trees.
+Check if both the trees have same or different nodes.
+Execute for 3 conditions - 1. when both trees have same nodes.
+2. When both trees have different nodes.
+3. When both trees have some common nodes.